gggray000/ChatRoom/README.md

 **Pending**: Migrate frontend from JavaScript to React.<br>

 <h2>Update Log</h2>
+<h3>v0.6.5</h3>
+Fixed a bug that leads to duplicated "Generating summary..." messages and summaries.
 <h3>v0.6.4</h3>
 1. Redesigned the chat page, so that current user info is displayed at the left bottom.<br>
 2. Now the user list enables scrolling (haven't tested yet).<br>